Connect with Us

 • Transregional research on the changing nature of precarious work in Africa and the Arab region funded by Carnegie Corporation of New York, 2020 – 2022

-• Future DAMS funded by University of Manchester and the UK Government, 2018 - 2020
+• Future DAMS funded by the University of Manchester and the UK Government, 2018 - 2020

 • Domestic Security Implications of UN Peacekeeping (D-SIP), funded by the Danish Ministry of Foreign Affairs, 2019 - 2023